Dollar weakens after data shows U.S. wage gains were modest

 “Wage inflation is creeping higher, but it has not accelerated as the market was fearing,” said Russell Price, senior economist at Ameriprise Financial Services in Troy, Michigan.

-Investors have been watching for indications that wages may rise at a faster pace as companies, including Amazon (AMZN.O), raise minimum wages.
+Investors have been watching for indications that wages may rise at a faster pace as companies, including Amazon, raise minimum wages.

+Still, the data was seen as solid and supportive of the Federal Reserve continuing to tighten monetary policy.

+“There is no material slowdown in the U.S. economy.
+These numbers will confirm the Fed remains on track for steady rate hikes,” said Paresh Upadhyaya, director of currency strategy at Amundi Pioneer Asset Management in Boston.

 The dollar reversed direction several times before settling at lower levels after the data.
-The dollar index .DXY fell to 95.645, from around 95.770 before the data.
+The dollar index fell as low as 95.516, from around 95.770 before the data, before rising back to 95.678.

-Hawkish Federal Reserve speakers and strong U.S. economic growth have supported the greenback in recent weeks.
+Hawkish Fed speakers and strong U.S. economic growth have supported the greenback in recent weeks.
 A dramatic surge in Treasury yields this week that may attract investors seeking higher returns is also seen as positive for the U.S. currency.

 “Certainly these higher yields are giving a better bid to the U.S. dollar across the board,” said Dean Popplewell, chief currency strategist at Oanda in Toronto.